lexithomas/Lexi_Portfolio/README.md

 For the in-depth analysis, I utilized a dataset from Kaggle featuring diverse Amazon sales data.
 Employing advanced Excel functions, I:

 - Computed total sales for each category, offering insights into their market performance.
-- Scrutinized ratings within categories to gauge customer satisfaction levels.
+- Inspected ratings within categories to gauge customer satisfaction levels.
 - Highlighted the top-performing categories based on quantifiable metrics like sales and ratings.
 - Applied descriptive statistics to summarize essential metrics, specifically focusing on calculating the mean, median, minimum, and maximum for various product categories.